TBleess/Website_New/pages/1_Population/population-totals-us-states.md

 - - -

-#### Historical Census - years (1790 to 1960)
+#### Historical Census - years (1790 to Current)

-Historical Census data is available from the [University of Virginia](http://mapserver.lib.virginia.edu/).
-This site presents data for the people and the economy of the U.S. for each state and county from 1790 to 1960.
+Historical Census data is available from the [National Historical Geographic Information System](https://www.nhgis.org/).
+This site presents data for the people and the economy of the U.S. for each state and county from 1790 to current.

 - - -

 #### Population Estimates - years (2010 to Current)

-These data are produced by the [U.S. Census Bureau](http://www.census.gov/popest/estimates.html) for the U.S. and States, from 2010 to current.
+These data are produced by the [U.S. Census Bureau](https://www.census.gov/programs-surveys/popest.html) for the U.S. and States, from 2010 to current.

 - [U.S. & States, Cumulative Change ![xls](/images/page_white_excel.png 'download xls file')](https://drive.google.com/uc?export=download&id=0B_M7zgfu2piFWGNTR2EyQkFmZ1k)
 - [U.S. & States, Annual Change ![xls](/images/page_white_excel.png 'download xls file')](https://drive.google.com/uc?export=download&id=0B_M7zgfu2piFZ3htcFJfOGhlSkk)